statusrank/A-Generic-Framework-for-Optimizing-Two-way-Partial-AUC/README.md

 ## Additional Explanation
 In terms of the hyper-parameters details, it can be found in the paper's [supp material](https://github.com/statusrank/A-Generic-Framework-for-Optimizing-Two-way-Partial-AUC/blob/main/TPAUC.pdf).

 Note that, for the hyper-parameter \gamma(r) of Poly model, there is a litter difference.
-The best parameter gamma'(in our implementation) = 1/ (r - 1).
+The best parameter gamma'(in our implementation) = 1 / (r - 1).

-For example, with respect to Poly on cifar-10-LT subset-1, r = 11 in the paper, and thus we set gamma' = 1 / (11 - 1)=0.1 in the corresponding json file.

 # Citation
 Please cite our paper if you use this code in your own work.